xfwang/SCNV/README.md

 ```
 samtools view cell.final.bam | awk '{print $3,$4}' > cell.rc
 ```
 2) Define boundaries based on mappable positions.
-This step can be done using ``hg19.bin.bondaries.50k.py`` as described in the Baslan Nat.
+This step can be done using the script ``hg19.bin.bondaries.50k.py`` as described in the Baslan Nat.
 Protoc.
 2012.